Facebook–Cambridge Analytica data scandal: Aftermath

 Following the downfall of Cambridge Analytica, a number of related companies have been established by people formerly affiliated with Cambridge Analytica, including Emerdata Limited and Auspex International.
 At first, Julian Wheatland, the former CEO of Cambridge Analytica and former director of many SCL-connected firms, stated that they did not plan on reestablishing the two companies.
 Instead, the directors and owners of Cambridge and its London-based parent SCL group strategically positioned themselves to be acquired in the face of bankruptcy procedures and lawsuits.
 While employees of both companies dispersed to successor firms, Cambridge and SCL were acquired by Emerdata Limited, a data processing company.
-Wheatland responded to news of this story and emphasized that Emerdata would not inherit SCL companies’ existing data or assets and that this information belongs to the administrators in charge of the SCL companies’ bankruptcy.
+Wheatland responded to news of this story and emphasized that Emerdata would not inherit SCL companies' existing data or assets and that this information belongs to the administrators in charge of the SCL companies' bankruptcy.
 David Carroll, an American professor who sued Cambridge, stated that Emerdata was aiming to conceal the scandals and minimize further criticism.
 Carroll's lawyers argued that Cambridge's court administrators were acting unlawfully by liquidating the company's assets prior to a full investigation being performed.
 While these administrators subjected SCL Group to criminal injury and a $26,000 fine, a U.K. court denied Carroll's lawsuit, allowing SCL to disintegrate without turning over his data.

 In October 2021, following Facebook employee Frances Haugen whistleblowing Facebook activities, NPR revisited the Cambridge Analytica data scandal by observing that Facebook neither took responsibility for their behavior there nor did consumers get any benefit of reform as a result.
 In August 2022, Facebook agreed to settle a lawsuit seeking damages in the case for an undisclosed sum.
 In December 2022, Meta Platforms agreed to pay $725 million to settle a private class-action lawsuit related to the improper user data sharing with Cambridge Analytica and other third-party companies.

+In popular culture

+Documentary

+The Netflix documentary The Great Hack examines how Cambridge Analytica used the personal data of millions of Facebook users without consent to influence electoral processes, including Donald Trump’s 2016 presidential campaign and the Brexit referendum.
+It highlights how the exploitation of personal data can undermine free and fair elections in democratic societies.
+The documentary features interviews with several key figures, including Brittany Kaiser, former director of business development at Cambridge Analytica, and Carole Cadwalladr, a British investigative journalist who uncovered the scandal.

+Feature film

+Between 2019 and 2021, the production company AGBO announced a feature film about the Cambridge Analytica scandal.
+The script was written by Christopher Markus and Stephen McFeely.
+In March 2020, it was reported that Paul Bettany would portray Alexander Nix, with David Gordon Green considered as director.
+In July 2021, media outlets reported that Eddie Redmayne was in talks to play Christopher Wylie, while Peter Farrelly was being considered to direct.
+At that time, the project had no distributor attached and remained in development.